surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 Switch procedure:
 1. Frame received: buffer the frame and perform the frame error check - discard the frames if there are problems
-2. Copy the cource address and port number into the SAT
+2. Copy the source address and port number into the SAT
 3. Look in the SAT for the destination MAC address
 4. If address is known, forward to the correct port.
-If the address is not known, send the frame everyhwere except the source port (called _flooding_)
+If the address is not known, send the frame everywhere except the source port (called _flooding_)
 5. If the destination is a broadcast address (ff:ff:ff:ff:ff:ff) send the frame everywhere except the source

 > Switches will continue forwarding broadcast frames until it reaches a layer-3 boundary (a router)